Bhushan1024/CarDekhoCaseStudy-SpringREST/README.md

 # CarDekhoCaseStudy-SpringREST

-Enhancing Admin Functionality using Advance Java Concepts like SpringREST.
+Enhancing Admin Functionality using Frameworks like SpringREST.
 The Objective of this project is to build server-side Application CarDekho's admin module and user module to enhance its functionality of application.The server-side application refers to the backend of the online car dealership platform, which is responsible for handling data, business logic, and communication with the database.

 **Project Description:**